Guidance and Parameters Published for Innovative Educational Technology Program Articles

 |Culturally Responsive Instruction with Technology||Assistive Technologies that Support Teaching and Learning|

-Articles must be written by current NYS educators, administrators, or educational leaders in NYS P12 schools, districts, or BOCES.
+Articles must be written by current NYS educators, administrators, or educational leaders in NYS P12 schools, districts, BOCES, or RICs.

 NYSED will not accept or publish articles written by third-party vendors.
 NYSED will not accept or publish articles that promote the use of a specific purchased product or advertise a product, service, organization, or event.